Fouad1806/self_driving_car/README.md

 - **No track found (random spawning issue)**: Ensure the track is black on a white background.
 The car spawns on black pixels.
 - **Monotonous movement or spinning**: Modify the reward/punishment system in `calculate_reward()` in `main.py`.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

-## Contributions
-Feel free to contribute by submitting pull requests or reporting issues!

-## Contact
-For questions or suggestions, open an issue or reach out via GitHub!